 A Difference of Opinion

-The reason we generally put chorus after distortion effects is because chorus will created multiple voices and when these are processed through a distortion pedal the sound can become muddy.
+The reason we generally put chorus after distortion effects is because the chorus effect will create multiple voices and when these are processed through a distortion pedal the sound can become muddy.
 It’s much better to make multiple voices out of the raw original distorted sound.

-However, some actually prefer to put modulation effect before any type of distortion as it makes them less pronounced.
-It certainly sounds less 80s this way and many do want to avoid that more dated guitar sound.
+However, some actually prefer to put modulation effects before any type of distortion in the pedal chain as it makes them less pronounced.
+It certainly sounds less 80s this way and many guitarists do want to avoid that more dated guitar sound.

-Putting chorus first in certain contexts can make sense and you’ll only know if it works if you try it.
+Putting your chorus pedal first in certain contexts can make sense and you’ll only know if it works if you try it.

-Another alternative if your amplifier has an effects loop is to run the chorus through it while leaving your drive pedals in front of the amp.
+Another alternative, if your amplifier has an effects loop, is to run the chorus effect through it while leaving your drive pedals in front of the amp.

 Conclusion

 When wondering if you should put a chorus pedal before or after distortion, try both set-ups and see which you prefer.
-Ultimately, it is up to you and your own personal preferences as to which set-up sounds best for you and your playing style.
+While most chorus pedals and other modulation pedals will end up being placed after distortion, it is worth experimenting!
+Ultimately, it is up to you and your own personal preferences as to which set-up sounds best for you and your guitar playing style.

 Remember this is your sound.
 Experiment and go with what you like the best.